Radialbog9/MinecraftManhunt/README.md

 | manhunt.list     | Allows player to list hunters/runners      |
 | manhunt.reset    | Allows player to reset the game            |
 | manhunt.spectate | Allows players to use `/spectate <player>` |

+## bStats
+We use bStats to track how people use our plugin.
+To opt out, you can edit the config file in the `bStats` plugin folder.